Honors Capstone Project

 The reasons for low levels of physical activity are assessed and recommendations are made for how to increase these levels and find suitable activities for this population.
 Behavioral and cognitive differences are touched upon and recommendations are also made on helpful instructional techniques.
 The purpose of this paper is to better inform people about the physiological and psychological differences associated with DS, the precautions that must be taken when those with DS participate in physical activity, recommendations for appropriate forms of exercise and techniques that may be helpful in working with this population.

 La Course, Lauren, "Physical Activity in Individuals with Down Syndrome: An Overview, and Suggestions for Appropriate Activities and Instructional Techniques" (2009).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 456.

 Creative Commons License